vincenzo-scotti/llm_cstk/README.md

 ### Chat

 Most of the functionalities are powered using an LLM.
-The code was initially developed to use the [Llama](https://arxiv.org/abs/2302.13971) and [Llama 2](https://arxiv.org/abs/2307.09288) models available through the [`llama-cpp-python` library](https://github.com/abetlen/llama-cpp-python/tree/main).
+The code was initially developed to use the [Llama](https://arxiv.org/abs/2302.13971) and [Llama 2](https://arxiv.org/abs/2307.09288) models (and other derivative models) available through the [`llama-cpp-python` library](https://github.com/abetlen/llama-cpp-python/tree/main).
-In most cases, the service hosting the LLM is started transparently.

 The chat-related functionalities are:
 - **Response generation**: The chatbot is used to suggest possible responses in a conversation.